 Today Google announced that it was going to finally overhaul it’s user experience for Google Adwords, and it looks b-e-a-utiful.
 Read it here.

-Below, I’ll be attempting to dissect the announcement, give you the most important takeaways, as well as explore what this actually means for it’s users…
+I’ll be attempting to dissect the announcement, give you the most important takeaways, as well as explore what this actually means for you.

-Google Adwords Redesign: making it easier to advertise in a mobile-first world
+Google Adwords Redesign makes it easier to advertise in a mobile-first world

 Google gave us a sneek peek of what this might look like…

 A more “tailored” experience (“You want the data you care about at your fingertips”)

 The update “tailors” the interface to the user depending on the activity they are carrying out.
 Therefore only relevant navigations are shown to the user in each view.
 An example of this can be found on searchengineland.com where they say that if the user is not running “video”, then Google won’t show you the “Video” tab.
 Similarly if you are running a Display campaign that doesn’t have keywords, then Google Adwords won’t show you the “Keywords” tab.

 Only the interface is changing, not the offering (“Adwords should be more about the business, and less about our product”)